Glyphack/Glyphack/content/blog/dv-5/index.md

 ## Ty

-Ty worked on the [self feature](/blog/ty-self/) a bit and then I'm taking a break.
+Ty worked on the [self feature](/blog/ty-self/)a bit and then I'm taking a break.
 I'll get back this week.
 Most of the blocking issues are resolved by others.
 They did the super hard part.
 We are close to have Self type in Ty!